mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 });
 </script>

-X axis is number of messages _received_.
+X axis is number of messages _received_ by client per second.
+Y is mean round-trip time in milliseconds.

 socket.io and sockjs-node are very close in their performance.
 CPython is slightly faster and is able to handle increased load more efficiently than node.js servers.
 PyPy is a clear winner.